tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 - It is not helpful to consider analyses that runs only on functions or only classes appart from analyses that runs on any kind of nodes.
 Classes can be callables and an expresion might refer to a function definition.
 An analysis that runs on modules, in constrast, is different because the passmanager will always run it on the root module when it's declared as a pass dependency.
 A move that cannot be done with confidence for other kind of nodes.

-- Having transformations that run only on class or function definition, on the other hand, makes much more sens.
-But this poses another issue, which is proper to highly dynamic languages:
-What to do if the function affects the global scope - before and/or after the transform?

 Modules are the only thing we can be relatively sure they are what the AST say they are at runtime.
 But even there, with the beauty of Python one can dynamically set `sys.modules['something']` to an arbitrary object.
 Like the [klein.resource] module which is implemented as a class instance.